The popular add-in has undergone many revisions, with a major re-write for version 2.0. Please keep an eye on the What's New page for new releases.

 The add-in version offers the user the choice to save the split files in one from a variety of formats.

-If the field contains the path to the folder in which you wish the files to be saved, check the checkbox.
+If the filename field contains the path to the folder in which you wish the files to be saved, check the checkbox.
 If not, enter the path in the dialog box where indicated.

-From version 2.3 the main form has a tabbed section which provides the additional option to add fixed text to the filenames, either as a prefix or as a suffix (before the filename extension obviously).
+The main form has a tabbed section which provides the additional option to add fixed text to the filenames, either as a prefix or as a suffix (before the filename extension obviously).
 This text and the location are remembered by the application, so remember to clear them if merging a different document that does not require them.
 Where such text is used it must obey file naming conventions.
 Illegal filename characters will be replaced with the underscore character.

-From version 2.5 I have responded to popular request by allowing a second field to be included in the filename.
+In have responded to popular request by allowing a second field to be included in the filename.
 This second field can be placed before or after the initially selected filename field and can be used in conjunction with the text string from the previous illustration, which can also be placed before or after the combined name fields.

 As the field information is retained between uses of the add-in, I have added an empty 'field name' to allow the second field to be eliminated from the filename.
 To omit text strings from the filename, simply delete the content of the test string field.
 Where no second field/text string is selected, the option buttons associated with it perform no function.